Ted Cruz says Big Bird getting COVID-19 vaccine is ‘government propaganda’ - NewsBreak

 The Sesame Street icon and fictional character posted on Twitter Saturday that he got his coronavirus vaccine.
 This was part of a collaboration between Sesame Street and CNN, who had a town hall for families with the show’s characters, CNN journalist Erica Hill, and Dr. Sanjay Gupta on COVID-19 vaccines Saturday morning.

-The program coincided with the first COVID-19 vaccines being given for children between the ages of 5 and 11 this weekend .UPMC offers COVID-19 vaccine to kids 5-11
+The program coincided with the first COVID-19 vaccines being given for children between the ages of 5 and 11 this weekend .Dayton Children’s Hospital rolls out first vaccines for kids

 For many people, the tweet was well received.
 One Twitter user even pointed out Big Bird’s history of educating children on immunization in the earlier days of the show.